2018 Pacific typhoon season: Typhoon Mangkhut (Ompong)

 On September 6, a tropical depression formed near the Marshall Islands.
 However, operationally, the Japan Meteorological Agency (JMA) did not initiate advisories on the system until September 7.
 The JTWC followed suit at 03:00 UTC on September 7, and classified the system as Tropical Depression 26W.
 Late on the same day, the system strengthened into a tropical storm, and the JMA named the system Mangkhut.
 By September 11, Mangkhut became a typhoon, and made landfall on the islands of Rota, Northern Mariana Islands.
 On September 12, at 3 pm Philippine Standard Time, Mangkhut entered the PAR as a Category 5 super typhoon, and accordingly, PAGASA named the storm Ompong.
 The JTWC noted additional strengthening on September 12, and assessed Mangkhut to have reached its peak intensity at 18:00 UTC, with maximum one-minute sustained winds of 285 km/h.
 On September 13, the Philippine Government initiated evacuations for residents in the typhoon's expected path.
-Late on September 14, Mangkhut made landfall on the Philippines as a Category 5-equivalent super typhoon, with 1-minute sustained winds of 165 mph.
+Late on September 14, Mangkhut made landfall in Baggao, Cagayan as a Category 5-equivalent super typhoon, with 1-minute sustained winds of 165 mph.
 While moving inland, Mangkhut weakened into a strong Category 4-equivalent super typhoon, and soon weakened further into a Category 2 typhoon.
 A large eye then appeared and the system slowly strengthened into a Category 3 typhoon, as the storm moved over Hong Kong.
 As Mangkhut made its final landfall, it weakened into a weak Category 1 typhoon and maintained its intensity inland with deep convection, before subsequently weakening further.
 Late on September 17, Mangkhut dissipated over Guangxi, China.

 Hong Kong Observatory initiated Hurricane Signal No. 10 around 09:40 HKT (00:40 UTC), the first time since Typhoon Hato of the previous year.
 As of September 23, at least 134 fatalities have been attributed to Mangkhut, including 127 in the Philippines, 6 in mainland China, and 1 in Taiwan.
 As of October 5, the NDRRMC estimated that Mangkhut caused ₱33.9 billion (US$627 million) in damages in the Philippines, with assessments continuing.